 In order to file for custody, you must first file a petition for custody with the Court Services Unit in the Juvenile and Domestic Relations Court of your county.

-A general outline of a petition may be found here, but you must include in the petition facts that will factor into the judge’s decision.
+A general outline of a petition can be found here, but you must include in the petition facts that will factor into the judge’s decision.

 These factors can include: